Lunarnovaa/nixconf/README.md

 ## Credits

 No project is done alone.
 This is especially so in the FOSS World.
-I would like to credit and thank the following people for sharing their configuration, wisdom, or thoughts with me:
+I would like to credit and thank the following people for sharing their configuration, wisdom, or knowledge:

-[Vimjoyer](https://www.youtube.com/@vimjoyer), for his videos, and for his public nixconf, which I learned and referenced for my own configuration.
+[@vimjoyer](https://www.youtube.com/@vimjoyer), for his videos, and for his public nixconf, which I learned and referenced for my own configuration.

-[Viper](https://github.com/viperML), especially for his blogposts, but also for his projects like [nh](https://github.com/viperML/nh).
+[@viperML](https://github.com/viperML), especially for his blogposts, but also for his projects like [nh](https://github.com/viperML/nh).

-[lychee](https://github.com/itslychee), for help on Discord.
+[@itslychee](https://github.com/itslychee), for help on Discord.

-[raf](https://github.com/NotAShelf), both on Discord and through his now archived Nix config that I have referenced for this README and for my profile options system, and probably for other reasons that I may be missing.
+[@NotAShelf](https://github.com/NotAShelf), both on Discord and through his now archived Nix config that I have referenced for this README and for my profile options system, and probably for other reasons that I may be missing.

 This list will be sure to grow, and I have probably missed pepole.
 So to everyone else I have interacted with on my Nix journey, thank you.